Diversity data methodology

 Race: All race data is for full-time U.S. Atlassians only, as race and ethnicity data is not available in our other locations.
 Our chosen categories are modeled off of the U.S. government's Equal Employment Opportunity Commission (EEOC) ontology, although we acknowledge these are imperfect categorizations.

 International: This category currently accounts for Atlassians under a work visa.
 This does not include Atlassians who have become permanent residents or citizens of countries in which they work either before, or during, their time with Atlassian.
-This showcases the truly global nature of our workforce.

 Our first priority when undertaking this analysis was to decide what constitutes a "team".
 The traditional definition is, "a number of persons associated in some joint action."
 We chose to use this definition, and proxy it within our data using the method described in "Definitions" above.